pjmcar23/latin102profile/quiz2.md

 2. qui, Eurytion, m. sg., nominative: subject of the relative clause.
 3. qui, Eurytion, m. sg., nominative: subject of the relative clause.
 4. qui, Nessum, m. sg., nominative: subject of the relative clause.
-5. quo, the blood, m. sg., nominative: subject of the relative clause.
+5. qui, the blood, m. sg., nominative: subject of the relative clause.
 6. qui, Busiris, m. sg., nominative: subject of the relative clause.
-7. quae, the eagle, f. sg., ablative: being used in an ablative of agent construction within the relative clause.
+7. quae, the eagle, f. sg., ablative: being used in an ablative of agent construction within the relative clause. `quam, the eagle, f. sg., accusative direct object of the direct impact`
 8. qui, Lycus, m. sg., nominative: subject of the relative clause.
-9. qui, Hercules, m. sg., nominative: subject of the relative clause.
+9. qui, Hercules, m. sg., nominative: subject of the relative clause. `quem, Hercules, m. sg., accusative: direct object of the direct impact`
-10. qui, Hercules, m. sg., nominative: subject of the relative clause.
+10. qui, Hercules, m. sg., nominative: subject of the relative clause. `quem, Hercules, m. sg., accusative: direct object of the direct impact`